Japanese diaspora: Brazil

 The Japanese community of the city of São Paulo, Brazil, traditionally lived in the Liberdade neighbourhood.

 Japanese Brazilians are the largest ethnic Japanese community outside Japan (numbering about 2 million, compared to about 1.5 million in the United States) and São Paulo contains the largest concentration of Japanese outside Japan.
 Paraná and Mato Grosso do Sul also have a large Japanese community.
 The first Japanese immigrants (791 people, mostly farmers) came to Brazil in 1908 on the Kasato Maru from the Japanese port of Kobe, moving to Brazil in search of better living conditions.
 Many of them ended up as laborers on coffee farms (for testimony of Kasato Marus travelers that continued to Argentina see :es:Café El Japonés, see also Shindo Renmei).
 Immigration of Japanese workers in Brazil was actually subsidized by São Paulo up until 1921, with around 40,000 Japanese emigrating to Brazil between the years of 1908 and 1925, and 150,000 pouring in during the following 16 years.
 The most immigrants to come in one year peaked in 1933 at 24,000, but restrictions due to ever growing anti-Japanese sentiment caused it to die down and then eventually halt at the start of World War II.
 Japanese immigration into Brazil actually saw continued traffic after it resumed in 1951.
-Around 60,000 entered the country during 1951 and 1981, with a sharp decline happening in the 1960s due to a resurgence of Japan's domestic economy.
+Around 60,000 entered the country between 1951 and 1981, with a sharp decline occurring in the 1960s due to a resurgence of Japan's domestic economy.